YeonjuKim05/Kim_Y_Integrated/README.md

 ## Project description
 This is the FINAL INTEGRATED PROJECT for IDP-MMED-1050 <br>
 The subject of the website is entirely up to the student, and 3 Web pages based on the HTML/CSS.
-This project requires to take 10 original photos using proper layer structure.
+This project requires taking 10 original photos using the proper layer structure.
-Also allow to use additional free stock photos.
+Also, allow using additional free stock photos.

 ## Project Process
 There are 4 steps(for me):
-1. Search various reperence.
+1. Search for various references.
 2. Build up the wireframe and sitemap.
-3. Design entire layout in Photoshop.
+3. Design an entire layout in Photoshop.
-4. Make real website with html and css!
+4. Make a real website with HTML and CSS!

 ## Memo
-I picked Bakery website as the subject of this project since my friend runs a small bakery shop so I was thinking if I got a chance to design her bakery website what would it be looked much nicer.
+I picked the Bakery website as the subject of this project since my friend runs a small bakery shop so I was thinking if I got a chance to design her bakery website what would it be looked much nicer.
-And I built a bunch of css effect after I designed all the details.
+And I built a bunch of CSS effects after I designed all the details.

-I took lots of photos for this web from scrach.
+I took lots of photos for this web from scratch.
-I picked up different bakeries, cakes and cookies from famous shop around my place.
-And setted the tiny studio for this.
+I picked up different bakeries, cakes, and cookies from the famous shop around my place.
+And set the tiny studio for this.
 I think it took a long while to get a nice shut considering shutter speed and exposure..something like that.
-Finally I'm done with this crazy step and linked in CSS
+Finally, I'm done with this crazy step and linked in CSS

 <div>
 	<img width="200" src="https://user-images.githubusercontent.com/71853490/102337639-bde14700-3f60-11eb-826b-906f4373df65.jpg">